kkckc24/WebCrawling-From-Google-CSE/README.md

 2. Caution

-- Google CSE provides '10 Result * 10 Pages' and 100 query per day
+- Google CSE provides maximum '10 Result * 10 Pages' and 100 query per day
   You cannot get more than 10 pages per query even if you pay for it.

-- Google CSE is officially providing various search options but the result is different from Goodle Search.
-From my personal experience, one-site per one cse-id was the best.
-(2017.06)
+- Google CSE is officially providing various search options but the result is different from Goodle.
+I recommend one-site per one cse-id as an option (2017.06)

 - If you do google by using urllib, google will block your IP and asking 'are you robot?'.